Viral Meningitis in Children

 Tests are done to diagnose meningitis.
 The tests can show if it is bacterial or viral.
 The tests include:

 Spinal tap.
 A sample of spinal fluid is taken from the spinal canal located in the lower back.
 It is checked for signs of bacteria or viruses.
-This is the definitive test for meningitis.
+This is the main test for meningitis.

 Imaging tests.
 These may include a computed tomography (CT) or magnetic resonance imaging (MRI).
 These tests look for areas of swelling and inflammation.